CallMeAmartya/algorithm-visualizer/Readme.md

 Welcome to Algorithm Visualizer!
 This project allows you to visualize the bubble sort algorithm by rendering an array of numbers as a set of div elements on a webpage.

+You can access the website via [this link](https://callmeamartya.github.io/algorithm-visualizer/sorting.html)

 ![Algorithm Visualizer Demo](demo.gif)

 ## Features